LOCAL-LEVEL (MUNICIPAL AND COUNTY) ORDINANCES IMPACTING REGISTERED PERSONS -- A PROJECT BY ONCEFALLEN (Last update: 12 Oct. 2025)

 MINNESOTA: Mn-ATSA published a report that includes a list of municipal residency restrictions.
 It was published in 2019.
 You can access that report by CLICKING HERE

-WISCONSIN: The Wisconsin State Law Library has portals to many municipal, townships, and counties.
-I’m using it to locate many local ordinances but in the meantime, you can do your own research by CLICKING HERE
+WISCONSIN: The Wisconsin State Law Library has portals to many municipal, townships, and county ordinances.
+If you prefer doing your own research, you can access that database by CLICKING HERE

 DOING YOUR OWN RESEARCH